South Valley Fire

-The South Valley Fire is a human-caused wildfire currently burning in Wasco County near Dufur in the U.S. state of Oregon.
-The fire is one of three fires near Dufur, specifically the active Long Hollow Fire and the contained Substation Fire.
-The South Valley Fire has burned 20026 acre.
-It has caused the evacuation of 400 people and threatens 100 homes.
-It has impacted recreational activities along the Deschutes River.
+The South Valley Fire was a human-caused wildfire in Wasco County near Dufur in the U.S. state of Oregon.
+The fire was one of three fires near Dufur, specifically the Long Hollow Fire and the contained Substation Fire.
+The South Valley Fire burned 20026 acre.
+It caused the evacuation of 500 people and threatened 200 homes.
+It impacted recreational activities along the Deschutes River.

 Events

-The fire was started around 1:30 p.m. on August 1, 2018, near Dufur in Wasco County, Oregon.
-The fire grew fast, burning almost 3500 acre by the evening.
-Level three evacuations were put in place and Governor Kate Brown call into action the emergency conflagration act as a result of the fire, sending resources.
+The fire started around 1:30 p.m. on August 1, 2018, near Dufur in Wasco County, Oregon.
+Firefighters determined it was likely started by humans.
+Due to high winds and fueled by dry grass, fields, and trees, the fire grew fast, burning almost 3500 acre by the evening.
+Level three (go now) evacuations were put in place, and Governor Kate Brown call into action the emergency conflagration act as a result of the fire, sending resources.
 Highway 197 was closed.
 The Bureau of Land Management issued an evacuation for areas along the Deschutes River, specifically from Sandy Beach to Macks Canyon.
-As of the evening of August 1, the fire had burned an estimated 6000 acre.
+By the evening of August 1, the fire had burned an estimated 6000 acre.
 The next day, it had grown exponentially to 20000 acre with 400 people evacuated.
 A historic barn, built in 1906, was burned by the fire.

+Highway 197 reopened the next day, Thursday, August 2, 2018.
+The fire was contained August 9, 2018.